-Here is How Long Does It Take to Get in Shape?
-Stronger Mental Health.
+Here is How Long Does It Take to Get in Shape: Beginners Guide

 I’m not here to discuss this just because it’s spring, and summer is just around the corner.
 I’m not here writing this just because we are finally starting to see the light at the end of the tunnel after this pandemic that led to most of us struggling to stay fit and motivated.
 I am here because this is something that many people struggle with – anytime throughout the year, despite the circumstances.

 That said, for whatever reason you arrived here today, I’m glad.
 It shows a great first step in a positive direction – a step on a path toward taking better care of yourself because you deserve it.
 You deserve to feel good about yourself and be happy but believe me when I say I understand how it is to not always feel this way.
 It is not always easy to believe in yourself enough to finally start or to keep going.